 When planning my daughter’s Sweet 16 Birthday party, that became a whole new world for me.
-There were no “Sweet 16 Birthday” parties growing up.
-Where do I start.
+There was no “Sweet 16 Birthday” parties growing up.
+Where do I start?
 I knew I had to revert to what I do best … write things down, make lists, make spreadsheets.

 Where To Start

-- Invitations – kids these days survive through social media like snapchat or instagram or even texting.
+* Invitations – kids these days survive through social media like Snapchat, Instagram, or even texting.
 So depends how formal you want it to be

-- Theme – is there a theme she wants to go with.
+* Theme – is there a theme she wants to go with.
 Maybe a certain colour theme.
 My daughter’s favourite colour is red.
-So we went with a red and black with silver accents.
+So we went with red and black with silver/rhinestone accents.

-- Venue – do you want to hold it in your own home or a special venue.
+* Venue – do you want to hold it in your own home or a special venue.
 You need to consider how many people she wants to invite.
-We held it my daughter’s in a private room of a restaurant.
+We held it in a private room in a restaurant.
 Just big enough for her close friends.

-- Food and Drink – you need to plan the menu.
-I think a simple finger foods is the easiest like pizza, sliders, fries, etc. For drink: pop, juice or water.
+* Food and Drink – you need to plan the menu.
+I think simple finger food is the easiest, like pizza, sliders, fries, etc. For the drink: pop, juice or water.

-- Decorations – balloons, streamers, backdrop for a photo session.
-If you are planning at home then you might need theme-coloured plates and napkins and plastic glasses.
+* Decorations – balloons, streamers, the backdrop for a photo session.
+If you are planning at home then you might need theme-colored plates and napkins and plastic glasses.

-- Cake – this is a special birthday so I think it should be a little more fancier then your usual grocery type cake (not that there is anything wrong with that – I used their themed cakes for every birthday).
-For this birthday, I found a great lady who does beautiful cakes but nothing overly fancy.
+* Cake – this is a special birthday so I think the cake should be a little fancier than your usual themed birthday cakes.
+For my daughter’s sweet 16 birthday, I found a great lady who does beautiful cakes.
 My daughter is a simple girl.
 So we kept it very simple but elegant.

-- Rentals – I was contemplating having her party at home and I looked into renting a couple of cruiser tables and black tablecloths to cover them.
+* Rentals – I was contemplating having her party at home and I looked into renting a couple of cruiser tables and black tablecloths to cover them.
 It’s not very expensive.
-Even though I did not have it at home, I still had the same effect in our private room.
-It was exactly as I pictured it.
+Even though I did not have it at home, I still had the same effect at the restaurant.
+It was exactly as I pictured it in my mind.

 Write It Down

-- If I think of something I need to write it down (I even have a pad and pen on my nightstand-just in case 🙂 )
++ If I think of something, I need to write it down (I even have a pad and pen on my nightstand just in case lol.

 Lists and Spreadsheets